-Flanking this main mountain and lake element is a hovering set of clouds that are also casting shadows, vector trees – with the tops of one of the trees displaying it’s path outlines and nodes – and a simple set of vector flowers, which appear to either be daisies or chamomile.
+Flanking this main mountain and lake element is a hovering set of shadow-casting clouds, vector trees – with the tops of one of the trees dissected into it’s path outlines and nodes, and a simple set of vector flowers – which appear to be either daisies or chamomile.

-The slogan “Draw Freely” frames the top and bottom of the composition – though rather than displaying this lettering as simple typeface, Mosakowski has dressed Inkscape’s slogan as 3D elements floating in space.
+The slogan “Draw Freely” frames the top and bottom of the composition.
+However, rather than displaying this lettering as simple typeface, Mosakowski has dressed Inkscape’s slogan as 3D elements floating in space.
 “Draw” appears to be a comet, while “Freely” looks like asteroids orbiting the small creative planet.
 Rounding out the spacey elements of this work include the small constellations of stars that appear in the shape of icons of some of Inkscape’s many tools.

 In the words of the artist himself, the submission is “personifying creativity as a cosmic deity bringing ideas to life with Inkscape tools.
 The goal was to showcase the limitless creative potential of the software, from hand lettering to 3D-like volumes.”
 I think he has done all that and more!

-Inkscape has truly evolved over the years, and decades, to become a viable option not only for people looking to ditch Adobe Illustrator and the Creative Cloud subscription payments, but also any professional artist looking to make incredible works of art with tools that won’t hold them back.
+Inkscape has truly evolved over the years (or decades, for that matter) to become a viable option not only for people looking to ditch Adobe Illustrator and the Creative Cloud subscription payments, but also any professional artist looking to make incredible works of art with tools that won’t hold them back.